 Talking with the people in our life about what is most important — in our life, and in our health care — can bring us closer together.
 It also helps us create the foundation of a care plan that’s right for us.
 But what if someone you care about doesn’t want to have these conversations or is having a hard time getting started?

 That’s okay.
 Don’t force or pressure someone into talking about what matters to them.
 There are ways to do this informally that might feel more comfortable.
 Sometimes the idea of one big conversation is overwhelming — instead, you can have a bunch of short conversations.
 Pay attention to your tone – this is a time to be gentle, curious, and humble.

 - Help the person feel comfortable, both physically and emotionally.
 These conversations are about them and what matters to them, so put them at the center.
 For example, if they might prefer a private discussion, don’t bring up these conversations suddenly in public.
 Pay attention to both their words and their body language, and watch out for signs that they feel stressed or upset.

-- Focus on is most important (in life) right now, not on future medical scenarios.
-Try talking about what’s going in this moment – their current health, circumstances, wants, and needs.
+- Focus on what is most important (in life) right now, not on future medical scenarios.
+Try talking about what’s going on in this moment – their current health, circumstances, wants, and needs.